imalitavakoli/learn-es6/README.md

-# What is this about?
+# ECMAScript 6 Overview in simple terms
 Here is **ECMAScript 6 Overview in simple terms**.
 And let me mention this overview is heavily influenced by [es6features repo](https://github.com/lukehoban/es6features#readme).
 Thanks to [Luke Hoban](https://twitter.com/lukehoban) for such a great work.

 At first when I myself heard about ES6, I had a hard time to digest it and learn about its fundamentals.
 I have gone through that path, but you don't have to!
 So I here is a brief introduction to ES6 and its new features, all explained in simple terms for dummies like me :smile:

-# ECMAScript 6 Introduction
+# Introduction
 ECMAScript 6, also known as ECMAScript 2015 is the next version of Javascript and became a standard in June 2015.
 ES6 is a significant update to the language since ES5 back in 2009.

-### Is it a brand new language?
+**Is it a brand new language?**
 Nope!
 It's the same old Javascript as we know but with a more beautiful syntax and more features.

-### Does it mean my current Javascript codes are not going to work soon?
+**Does it mean my current Javascript codes are not going to work soon?**
 Nope!
 That would break the web!
 Javascript always be backwards-compatible. i.e new features will be added to it and its existing features will become more powerful.
 This is called [One JavaScript](http://exploringjs.com/es6/ch_one-javascript.html#ch_one-jacvascript).

-### What is its goal?
+**What is its goal?**
 Generally be a better language!
 It lets us code faster, safer and more efficient.

-### What is after ES6?
+**What is after ES6?**
 ECMAScript 7 is on its way...
 TC39 has plans to release a new version of ECMAScript every year. i.e from now on, ECMAScript versions will be relatively small upgrades.
 So everything you learn about ES6 today will be useful when you wanna start learning ES7 and later versions.

 # Installation
 This section is for those web designers who are not still so familiar with the command line tools.
-So if you already know how to install node.js and [Babeljs](https://babeljs.io/), the ES6 compiler, you can skip this section.
+So if you already know how to install [node.js](https://nodejs.org/en/) and [Babeljs](https://babeljs.io/), the ES6 compiler, you can skip this section.

+**Do I need to install something?**
+Yes!
+As ES6 is new, most of its features are not supported in browsers just yet.
+But there's no need to wait!
+We can start coding in ES6 today with the help of [node.js](https://nodejs.org/en/) and [Babeljs](https://babeljs.io/), the ES6 compiler!
+[Babeljs](https://babeljs.io/) will transform our ES6 syntax into ES5, so that the current browsers can read our code as if we've written it all in ES5 from the beginning.
+Isn't that cool?
+Yes it is!
+So let's just see how to install all of this and get started.

 1. First download and install [node.js](https://nodejs.org/en/) on your machine.

-2. Open your Terminal / Command Prompt and type: `npm install --global babel`.
+2. Now open your Terminal / Command Prompt and type: `npm install --global babel`.
-Now hit Enter on your keyboard to run the command and install [Babeljs](https://babeljs.io/) the very first time on your machine.
+Hit Enter on your keyboard to run the command and install [Babeljs](https://babeljs.io/) the very first time on your machine.
 **Babeljs** is the ES6 compiler.

 3. Run: `npm install -g browserify`.
 To install [Browserify](http://browserify.org/) too if you like to use ES6 module loader syntax.
 **Browserify** lets you write modular JavaScript codes in separate Javascript files and then bundle them all up and feed your html page with only one bundled Javascript file.

-4. Run: `cd path/to/my/project` to change directory to you project directory.
+4. Run: `cd path/to/my/project` to change directory to your project directory.

 4. Run: `babel src --out-dir build`.
 This command transforms any .js files in 'src' folder from ES6 to ES5 syntax and puts the new transformed files into 'build' folder.
 Now you're good to go!
 You can feed you html with the new transformed .js files and the browser should run your codes just fine as always :thumbsup: